History of Frisbee and Disc Sports in Canada

 Frisbee and Disc Sports Publications.

-In the early to mid-1970s, several player Frisbee publications became available.
+During the 1970s, several player frisbee and flying disc publications became available.
+Dan Roddick and Gary Seubert’s Flying Disc World (1974).
+Ken Westerfield and Jim Kenner were editors for Canada.
+In 1976, Wham-O’s Frisbee World Magazine was published with Dan Roddick as the editor.
 Chris Lowcock published DisKraze Magazine in Canada.
-Dan Roddick and Gary Seubert’s Flying Disc World (1974), communicate everything that is Frisbee and disc sports.
-Ken Westerfield and Jim Kenner were Canadian Editors.
-Beginning in 1976, Wham-O’s Frisbee World Magazine with Dan “Stork” Roddick as the editor.
-In the 1980s.
-These early publications provided tournament dates, finishes, stories, and information needed for the early growth of Frisbee and flying disc sports.
+These early publications provided tournament dates, finishes, and player stories for the early growth of Frisbee and flying disc sports.

 Disc Golf and Competitions, Toronto and Vancouver 1970-1976.